 Step 2: Download the License Renewal Worksheet

 This will be your roadmap and help you track your courses across LLR, CTAR and NAR’s requirements.
 This worksheet is for planning purposes and does not need to be turned in to CTAR or LLR.
-This worksheet is not applicable for licensees with Property Manager, Property Manager In Charge or Provisional licenses.
+This worksheet is not applicable for licensees with Property Manager or Property Manager-In-Charge licenses.

 Step 3: Get a list of the classes you’ve taken*

 Login to our IMS System here. (link will open in a new tab)

 *only CE courses you’ve completed at CTAR will be included in this list.
 Courses taken through other providers are not tracked in our system.

 Step 4: Complete the Worksheet